ingo/ingo.github.io/_recipes/creamy_corn_studded_polenta.md

 ---
-title: Creamy Corn-Studded Polenta
+author: Amy Finley
 category: Entrees
 description: A creamy, corn-infused polenta that is soft, thick, and perfect for a comforting meal.
-image: 15cf3524-2b31-4d1a-9325-a0f9735a022f.png
+image: creamy_corn_studded_polenta.jpg
 size: 4 servings
+source: http://www.epicurious.com/recipes/food/views/Creamy-Corn-Studded-Polenta-242149
 time: 30 minutes
-author: Amy Finley
-source: http://www.epicurious.com/recipes/food/views/Creamy-Corn-Studded-Polenta-242149
+title: Creamy Corn-Studded Polenta
 ---
 This creamy corn-studded polenta recipe is a delightful dish that brings the comforting flavors of corn and cream together.
 The recipe is from Amy Finley, a renowned chef known for her simple yet delicious meals.

 ### Ingredients